Tomatoes are relatively low in total carbohydrates, and they contain many vitamins, minerals, and antioxidants.

 Tomatoes offer a variety of nutrients, including:

-In addition, tomatoes contain a large number of antioxidants, such as:
+In addition, tomatoes contain a large number of

 - beta carotene